Provider Manual | Section 9

 Resolving a Quality Issue

-Medical records/initial provider responses are usually requested.
+Medical records and/or initial provider responses are usually requested.
 Note that HPSM contracted providers are mandated to respond to requests.
 Responses and supporting documentation are expected to be returned within two weeks of receipt of the request.

 A Quality Improvement Nurse conducts a multi-step quality review which is then evaluated and finalized by a HPSM Medical Director.